hansoksendahl/hox.io/packages/@hox.io/blog/src/articles/2024/06/05/entry.md

 Watching my finances dwindle from the combination of bootstrapping a business, the custody case , and my consumption I had to finally give in.
 I was licked, I was not capable of making decisions that led to successful outcomes.
-I would have to let go of my resentments, my attachments, and my biases to make any forward progress.
+To make any forward progress I would have to let go of my resentments, my attachments, and my biases.
 It seems the nullification of self I had been longing for was not in the bottle but in a decision to let go of any sense that I had control.

 I let go of my lawyer.
 I stopped fighting in the custody case.
 I started being honest with myself, with people in the AA program, and with the people in my